2025 Annual LCTRC Symposium

 We are honored to feature a keynote address from Dr. Sally Hodder, a nationally recognized leader and the Associate Vice President for Clinical and Translational Science and Director of the WVCTSI.

-Come network and enjoy a catered lunch from Farm to Fork.
+Come network and enjoy lunch from Farm to Fork.
 CEUs are available.

 View the Schedule